entangledloops/slidingpuzzle/README.md

 solution_len=42, generated=711, expanded=490, unvisited=222, visited=258
 ```

-As expected, greedy search finds a solution must faster but is of lower quality than the optimal solution found by breadth-first search (the default).
+As expected, greedy search finds a solution must faster but the solution is of lower quality than the optimal solution found by breadth-first search (the default).

 Solutions are stored as a list of (y, x)-coords of moves, indicating which tile is to be moved next.